Real estate investing provides an excellent way to earn passive income and generate capital appreciation while providing a natural inflation hedge.

 - Lower tenant turnover = less stress

-- SFR tend to be families or couples = decreased chance of dealing with unruly tenants
+- SFRs tend to be families or couples = a decreased chance of dealing with unruly tenants

 Other Ways To Invest $10K in Real Estate